 Nurturing your company to the point that it is ready to expand overseas is a major achievement.
 As a company director, you know first-hand the challenges that face a business taking this route.

-The decision to take a business from the national to the global stage is one that requires careful planning.
-Issues pertaining to localisation, cultural difference and compliance are real and require assistance from your team and external experts to get them right.
+The decision to take a business from a national presence to a global stage is one that requires careful planning.
+Issues pertaining to localisation, cultural difference and compliance are real and likely to require assistance from external experts to get them right.

 Things to consider before going global